UNR District Project

 Driveway closures of one hour or more are possible during construction activities.
 Businesses will be given at least 24-hour notice of driveway closures.
 The RTC will maintain access to businesses and residences.
 The RTC will also provide business signage, pedestrian walk routes and communicate where parking for business will be located.
 The RTC project team will have a dedicated construction liaison who will work directly with businesses and the construction team to provide businesses information in advance.
 The RTC project team will also be available to provide information and respond to questions during construction.

-The Virginia Street Bus RAPID Transit Extension Project is an $87-million investment in our community to improve safety and mobility along this heavily traveled corridor.
+The Virginia Street Bus RAPID Transit Extension Project is a $90-million investment in our community to improve safety and mobility along this heavily traveled corridor.
 The project will extend the RTC’s existing RAPID Virginia Line service from Meadowood Mall all the way to the University.
 When the extended transit route launches in 2021, the RTC anticipates an increase in ridership on this route.
 The University and the community will benefit from the extended RAPID service and new stations because of their convenient locations and quick access to destinations along Virginia Street from campus to downtown Reno, Midtown Reno, and Meadowood Mall.

 The bus route that will extend to the University is the RAPID Virginia Line transit route, which is an enhanced transit service.
 The route has features that allow buses to travel more quickly on Virginia Street, with fewer stops, than on regular bus routes, including transit stops approximately every half mile, raised level-boarding platforms to allow passengers to get on and off quickly, dedicated bus lanes in some locations, and technology that allows the bus to communicate with traffic signals to help keep the route on schedule.